GalaChain/sdk/docs/Hackathon/general.md

 We'll be awarding everyone an Epic participation NFT.
 If your team wins, your entire team will get a Legendary NFT in addition to the participation NFT.
 Let the bragging rights begin!

+# Atmosphere

+1. We will be conducting this hackathon in our GalaChain [Discord](https://discord.com/channels/1063868136375459850/1063868139869319315).
+1. Each team will have their own private room with voice, text and screen sharing capabilities.
+1. Don't have a team?
+Don't panic.
+Meet us in Discord using the above link.
+We will help find you a great team.
+2. If you need engineering support, head to the discord link above and let the engineers on duty know you need assistance.
+Then, someone will pop into your private room to help out.

 # Getting Started

-First, read the [Getting started guide](getting-started.md).
-If you get stuck contact a Gala engineer in the GalaChain General Discord chat (seriously, don't hesitate, we really want to make this process as smooth and as easy as possible).
+First, pull down the [Public SDK](https://github.com/GalaChain/sdk) onto your machine.

 Next, here's a helpful flow to get you developing:

+1. Read the [Getting started guide](getting-started.md).
+If you get stuck contact a Gala engineer in the GalaChain General Discord chat.
-1. Use the CLI to init a project from template and start a local environment
+2. Use the CLI to init a project from template and start a local environment
-1. Use the samples in e2e tests and our reference docs for token operations to design the app flow
+3. Use the samples in e2e tests and our reference docs for token operations to design the app flow
-1. Use unit tests or any code/scripts to interact with the chain
+4. Use unit tests or any code/scripts to interact with the chain
-1. Rinse, repeat until you're happy with your hack.
+5. Rinse, repeat until you're happy with your hack.
+6. [Deploy](deploy.md) your code to the GalaChain sandbox.

 ## Hackathon Ideas